asiakostrzewa/ShazamDesignSystem/README.md

-#A proposal for a design system dedicated to the Shazam app.
+# A proposal for a design system dedicated to the Shazam app

 Prepared for Vistula Academy, 2024-03-01